Home » Blender Tutorials & Guides » How to Switch Between Cameras in Blender

 On the Scene tab in the Properties Editor, select a camera object from the list to make it active

-How to make a camera the active one using the scene property in Blender
+How to make a camera the active one using the scene property in blender

-How to make a camera the active one using the scene property in Blender
+How to make a camera the active one using the scene property in blender

 Method 3: Use the outliner